 Additional charges ('access charges') may also be payable.
 Access charges are the costs incurred in granting access to the requested documents, for example searching for documents and photocopying documents.
 These costs may or may not apply, depending on the nature of your request.
 All fees and charges are exempt from GST.

-Payments can be made by cheque, payable to the State Revenue Office Victoria or by an electronic funds transfer (EFT).
-To obtain EFT details, please contact the Information Officer at email@example.com.
+Payments can be made by cheque, payable to the State Revenue Office Victoria, or by an electronic funds transfer (EFT).
+To obtain EFT details, please contact our FOI team at firstname.lastname@example.org.

 What happens after you receive my request?

 We will send you an acknowledgement to confirm receipt of your request and payment.

 Before we can start to process it, we need to ensure that it is clear enough for us to identify relevant documents.
 If we need more information about the request or need to clarify the documents or information you are seeking, we will contact you.